dschachinger/colibri/readme.md

 Colibri project was launched in 2016 by the [Automation Systems Group](http://www.auto.tuwien.ac.at/) at [TU Wien](http://www.tuwien.ac.at/).
 The development of this smart building energy management system is, amongst others, intended to act as proof-of-concept prototype within several research projects.

 Development of Colibri is partially supported by [netidee](https://www.netidee.at/).
-News and updates are published on the [netidee page](https://beta.netidee.at/node/330) as well as on [blogspot](http://colibri-suite.blogspot.co.at/).
+News and updates are published on the [netidee page](https://www.netidee.at/energy-management-optimization).

 # Design